marakim/git-worktree-helpers/README.md

 ## Single Branch with Topics

 Projects with many contributors can have large numbers of branches.
-In these cases, it is common to prefix branch names with your username.
+Syncing every branch on these repositories takes a long time, so it is useful to limit which branches to sync.

-Syncing every branch on these repositories takes a long time, so it is useful to clone in single branch mode and specify explicit topic branches to sync.
+Common practice is to prefix branch names with your username.
 To setup a repository to have `git pull` sync only the main branch and branches with the prefix `USERNAME/`:

 ```powershell